 Tips: The above process works with standard HTML sites.
 If you have a WordPress, Joomla!, or other CMS, specialty or non-standard website, you can find installation instructions for your site by clicking HERE!

 Customizing and Getting Ready to Chat

-- Ensure that you’re stilled logged in to the Comm100 Live Chat Dashboard.
+Ensure that you’re still logged in to the Comm100 Live Chat Dashboard.
 Then, click Campaign on the menu to the left.

-- Click From Gallery in the Choose Button Image section to select an image for your chat button.
+Click From Gallery in the Desktop View section to select an image for your chat button.
 Alternatively, click From My Computer if you want to use your logo or another custom image.

-- Click the Chat Window link underneath the Campaign menu header, and then pick a theme color for your chat window in the Choose Color section.
+Click the Chat Window Tab underneath the Campaign menu and then pick a theme color for your chat window in the Choose Color section.

 Tips: On the right side of the page, you can see the preview of your chat window, helping you quickly get how the customizations change the look of your chat window.

 Click the Get Online & Chat link on the left menu list to open the chat console (Comm100 Agent Console) and become available for chatting.